juergenfurrer/newt-typo3-ext/Documentation/Introduction/Index.rst

 Newt is a mobile-app available for free to manage Data on any server (not only TYPO3)

-With this extension you are able to create simple Endpoints for the app and grant your backend-users individually
+With this extension you are able to create Endpoints for the app and grant the access to your backend-users individually

 The main goal is to insert data without login into TYPO3 and provide a unified UI on a native-app